SethClydesdale/ba-profile-generator/README.md

 ## Contributing
 You are more than welcome to contribute to this project if you'd like to!
-Here are two ways that you can contribute:
+Here are some ways that you can contribute:

 - [Contributing Avatars/Backgrounds](contributing-avatars-backgrounds)
 - [Contributing A Translation](contributing-a-translation)

+Aside from these methods of contribution, we also accept code and feature implementations, bug fixes, and more!

 ### Contributing Avatars/Backgrounds